What is 14k Gold Fill Jewelry? | GLDN

-Do I have to take it off to shower?
+Do I have to take gold-filled jewelry off to shower?

-Not if you use mild soaps.
-It can actually be good for cleaning gold-fill jewelry to shower with it on.
-BUT, MAKE SURE that your shampoos and soaps are gentle as certain chemicals can negatively impact the look of the gold.
-If you're not sure, take your jewelry off to shower.
-I personally shower with my jewelry on all the time, but I just use Dove soap and natural shampoo (for a happy ocean).
+Not if you use mild soaps—they can actually help passively clean your gold-filled jewelry while you shower.
+All caps necessary for this one: MAKE SURE your shampoos and soaps are gentle, as certain chemicals can negatively impact the look of the gold.
+If you're not sure, just be safe and remove your jewelry before showering.
+I personally shower with my jewelry on all the time, but I use Dove soap and natural shampoo (for a happy ocean and happy jewelry).

 Can I sleep in my gold-filled jewelry?

 Yes, but it won't last as long.
-Sleeping in your jewelry won’t damage the gold-filled surfaces, but for delicate pieces such as dainty chains on necklaces or bracelets, snagging on the fabric of your sheets or nightclothes can be an issue.
-If you can remember to take your pieces off before bed, they'll thank you by staying bright longer.
-It's also nice if you can to give them a wipe down after a day's wear just to get body oils off the surface.
+Sleeping in your jewelry won’t damage the gold-filled surfaces, but you could easily snag your delicate pieces (like dainty chains or bracelets) on your sheets or PJs.
+If you can remember to take your pieces off before bed, they'll thank you by staying bright longer!
+You could even quickly wipe down your jewelry before sleep—add this to your nighttime routine—to remove oils from the surface of the metal.

 Why aren’t all our items gold-filled?

 We offer most of our chains and pieces in 14k gold-filled, but some pieces are more difficult to create this way—like shaped charms and hoop earrings, to name a few.
 Sometimes we opt for gold plated for these “molded” designs that must be cast (a process incompatible with gold-filled material).